typedb/typedb-docs/10-query/01b-pattern-negation.md

 not { $x isa person-with-a-mother;};
 ```

-Now let's look at how do we arrive at the answers if we executed this as a match query.
+Now let's look at how we arrive at the answers if we execute this as a match query.
 To do this we will go through
 the set difference computation procedure.
 Let's define a set `P` to be the set of all people, i.e. a set that is the answer set to a query:
 ```
 match $x isa person;get;